NumberOneBot/dsssp-demo/README.md

 # Demo Project of the DSSSP: React Library of Audio Processing and Visualization

 This is the collection of demos for the DSSSP library.
-Explore various themes and configurations across four demo setups bundled as a single React application.
+Explore various themes and configurations across four setups bundled as a single React application.

 For more details, visit the original [repository](https://github.com/numberonebot/dsssp) of the DSSSP library and its [documentation](https://dsssp.io/docs).